AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights: Introduction

 In this paper, we provide the first empirical evidence that self-preference bias can distort candidate evaluations in algorithmic hiring.
-Specifically, we examine whether LLMs, when deployed as evaluators, systematically favor resumes they generated themselves over otherwise equivalent resumes written by humans or produced by alternative models.
-To test this, we construct a large-scale resume correspondence experiment using a real-world dataset of 2,245 human-written resumes, sourced from a professional resume-building platform prior to the widespread adoption of generative AI.
-For each resume, we generate multiple counterfactual versions using a range of state-of-the-art LLMs, including GPT-4o, GPT-4o-mini, GPT-4-turbo, LLaMA 3.3-70B, Mistral-7B, Qwen 2.5-72B, and Deepseek-V3.
-Having content quality controlled, we assess whether these LLMs exhibit systematic bias in favor of their own outputs when acting as evaluators.
+Specifically, we examine whether LLMs, when deployed as evaluators, systematically favor resumes they generated themselves over otherwise equivalent resumes written by humans or produced by alternative LLM models.
+To test this, we conduct a large-scale resume correspondence experiment using a real-world dataset of $2,245$ human-written resumes, sourced from a professional resume-building platform prior to the widespread adoption of generative AI.
+For each resume, we generate multiple counterfactual versions using a range of state-of-the-art LLMs, including GPT-4o, GPT-4o-mini, GPT-4-turbo, LLaMA 3.3-70B, Mistral-7B, Qwen 2.5-72B, and Deepseek-V3.\footnote{These models represent the state of the art among widely deployed LLMs at the time of our study.
+Although newer and more capable models will continue to emerge, the key pattern we examine---LLMs being used both to generate content and to evaluate that content---already appears in many application domains and is expected to remain common.
+Our focus is therefore on a structural feature of AI-mediated decision making rather than on the behavior of any specific model version.} Having content quality controlled, we assess whether these LLMs exhibit systematic bias in favor of their own outputs when acting as evaluators.

-We distinguish between two forms of self-preference bias: \emph{LLM-vs-Human}, where a model prefers its own generated content over a human-written equivalent; and \emph{LLM-vs-LLM}, where a model favors its own output over content produced by a different LLM.
+We distinguish between two forms of self-preference bias: \emph{LLM-vs-Human}, where a model prefers its own generated content over a human-written equivalent; and \emph{LLM-vs-LLM}, where a model favors its own output over content produced by an alternative (different) LLM.
 We find strong and consistent evidence of LLM-vs-Human self-preferencing across most models.
-Larger systems---such as GPT-4o, GPT-4-turbo, DeepSeek-V3, Qwen-2.5-72B, and LLaMA 3.3-70B—exhibit particularly strong bias, exceeding $68\%$ even after controlling for content quality and reaching over $80\%$ for GPT-4o, Qwen-2.5-72B, and LLaMA 3.3-70B.
+Larger models, such as GPT-4o, GPT-4-turbo, DeepSeek-V3, Qwen-2.5-72B, and LLaMA 3.3-70B, exhibit particularly strong bias, exceeding $65\%$ even after controlling for content quality and reaching over $80\%$ for GPT-4o.
 By contrast, LLM-vs-LLM self-preferencing is more heterogeneous.
 DeepSeek-V3 shows the strongest bias in this setting, preferring its own outputs by $69\%$ against LLaMA 3.3-70B and $28\%$ against GPT-4o.
 GPT-4o and LLaMA 3.3-70B, in comparison, do not display consistent preferences when evaluating content generated by other models.